Canning Stock Route: Reopening of the stock route

 Snell started work on the refurbishment of the wells, fitting some with ladders for easier access, but he abandoned the work after well 35.
 Reports vary that he either ran out of materials or the desert became too much for him.

 In 1930, Alfred Canning (then aged 70) was commissioned to complete the work.
 While Snell had encountered no hostility, Canning had trouble with the Aboriginals from the start but successfully completed the commission in 1931.

 With these improvements, the route was used on a more regular basis although in total, it would only be used around 20 times between 1931 and 1959 when the last droving run was completed.
 None of the larger station owners used the track as it was found that only 600 head of cattle could be supported at a time, which was 200 less than was estimated when first completed.
 As Carnegie had accurately reported in 1896, the track was impractical for cattle drives.

 During the Second World War the track was upgraded at considerable expense in case it was needed for an evacuation of the north if Australia was invaded.
-Including horse drives there have been only 37 recorded drives between 1910 and the last run in 1959.
+Including horse drives there were only 37 recorded drives between 1910 and the last run in 1959.